-57 The individuals who signed the charity trustee declaration forms which accompanied the application for incorporation of the organisation shall be deemed to have been appointed by the members as charity trustees with effect from the date of incorporation of the organisation.
+The individuals who signed the charity trustee declaration forms which accompanied the application for incorporation of the organisation shall be deemed to have been appointed by the members as charity trustees with effect from the date of incorporation of the organisation.

-Election, Retiral, Re-election
+Election, retiral, re-election

-- 58 At each AGM, the members may elect any member (unless he is debarred from membership under clause 55) to serve as a charity trustee for a term of three years. - 59 The board may at any time appoint any member (unless he is debarred from membership under clause 55) to be a charity trustee until the next Annual General Meeting of the organisation. - 60 At each AGM, any trustees appointed by the board since the previous AGM, and any trustees who have completed a term of three years since their election at an AGM, must retire from office but may then be re-elected under clause 58. - 61 A charity trustee retiring at an AGM will be deemed to have been re-elected unless: - 61.1 he advises the board prior to the conclusion of the AGM that he does not wish to be re-appointed as a charity trustee; or - 61.2 an election process was held at the AGM and he was not among those elected/re-elected through that process; or - 61.3 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.
+- At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 55) to serve as a charity trustee for a term of three years. - The board may at any time appoint any member (unless he/she is debarred from membership under clause 55) to be a charity trustee until the next Annual General Meeting of the organisation. - 59.1 A member which is a corporate body may (subject to clause 59.2) nominate any individual for election/appointment to the board; he/she will then be deemed to be a member of the organisation for the purpose of clauses 58 and 59. - 59.2 No more than one individual nominated under clause 59.1 by each corporate member may serve as a charity trustee at any given time.

+- At each AGM, any trustees appointed by the board since the previous AGM, and any trustees who have completed a term of three years since their election at an AGM, must retire from office but may then be reelected under clause 58. - A charity trustee retiring at an AGM will be deemed to have been reelected unless: - - 61.1 he/she advises the board prior to the conclusion of the AGM that he/she does not wish to be re-appointed as a charity trustee; or - an election process was held at the AGM and he/she was not among those elected/re-elected through that process; or - a resolution for the re-election of that charity trustee was put to the AGM and was not carried.

-Termination of Office
+Termination of office